BCCHR-IT/data-entry-trigger-builder/README.md

 # Warnings

 - Any changes made to the REDCap project, after the DET has been created, has the potential to break it.
 After you’ve updated your project, please make sure to update the DET in accordance with your changes.
 - Previous functionality to export your settings to a word document has been disabled for v3.0.0, as it has not been made compatible with the new JSON structure.
+- Functionality prior to v3.0.0 would log success, warnings, and errors to the REDCap logging table.
+The module will now only log warnings and errors.

 # Limitations